History of Australian cricket: Modern dominance

 A rehabilitated Ponting would succeed Waugh as captain in 2004.
 While injured for most of the 2004-05 series against India, his team under acting captain Adam Gilchrist defeated India in India, the first Australian series win in India since Bill Lawry's team in 1969–70.
 A 2-1 defeat in the 2005 Ashes series in England was quickly avenged at home with a 5-0 thrashing of England in 2006-07.
 The whitewash was the first in an Ashes series since Warwick Armstrong's team in 1920–21.
 Following the series, the successful bowling combination of McGrath and Warne retired from Test cricket, with a record that will be hard to match as the Australian team endeavours to retain its place at the top of world cricket.

 Most recently Australia won the 2007 Cricket World Cup in the Caribbean and were unbeaten through the tournament.
 Australian cricketer Matthew Hayden scored the most runs in the tournament.
 The finals happened to be Glenn McGrath's last match and he was also the highest wicket taker of the tournament and the player of the tournament.

 The 2015 Cricket World Cup was jointly hosted by Australia and New Zealand from 14 February to 29 March 2015.
 Fourteen teams played 49 matches in 14 venues, with Australia staging 26 games at grounds in Adelaide, Brisbane, Canberra, Hobart, Melbourne, Perth and Sydney.
 Australia defeated New Zealand by 7 wickets to win their fifth ICC Cricket World Cup in front of a record crowd of 93,013.
 The winning captain Michael Clarke, retired from ODIs with immediate effect after the final match.

+On 12 January 2019, Australia won the first ODI against India at the Sydney Cricket Ground by 34 runs, to record their 1,000th win in international cricket.

+The second ICC World Test Championship started on 4 August 2021 and finished with Australia lifting the trophy after defeating India in the final in June 2023.
+Thereafter, Australia drew 2-2 with England in The Ashes retaining the trophy and maintaining their unbeaten streak in England since 2001.This was followed by the 2023 Cricket World Cup in which Australia beat India in the finals.

+In the 2024-25 season, Australia continued their dominance in Test Cricket by beating India 4 - 1 in the Border–Gavaskar Trophy series & reclaiming the trophy after a decade.
+Australia qualified for the finals of the 2025 World Test Championship, by finishing second in the WTC Standings.
+However, in the final Australia lost to South Africa.